Goodlinux/debitMonitor/README.md

 # INFO
-The project is based on the speedtest-cli project Allows you to measure the internet speed in Upload / Download as well as the ping and send it to a Domoticz server.
+The project is based on the speedtest-cli project https://github.com/sivel/speedtest-cli

+It allows you to measure the internet speed in Upload / Download as well as the ping and send it to a Domoticz server.

 # INSTALL
  On the Domoticz server, create 1 virtual counter then 3 virtual sensors